Allenpai1/CASA0018-Image-Open-Domain-QA-system-via-GPT3-API-Cameras-and-Raspberry-Pi/README.md

  - The pretrained restnet50 backbone model on [VOC dataset](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/) is already downloaded and included in the file.

 ## My Fast-RCNN Detection training Results
 There are many experiments done on the model experiments.
 I have listed the most interesting ones, where the model trained from scratch is slightly less performed and take long training times than with the backbone resnet50 pre-trained model loaded.
 The best model achieves a 90.02% AmAP.
-(Also, try not to train a deep model on the CPU)
+(Also, try not to train a deep model on the CPU).
 ![plot](./Images/accuracy.png)

 ## Usage and run